-- Nominee must be an active duty or retired USPHS Commissioned Corps officer at the rank of O-5 or above. - If on active duty, nominee must meet basic readiness standards and have no adverse actions in the eOPF. - Criteria are further elaborated in the narrative instructions below and Companion Document attached.
+- Nominee must be an active duty or retired USPHS Commissioned Corps officer at the rank of O-5 or above. - If on active duty, nominee must meet basic readiness standards and have no adverse actions in their eOPF. - Only the nominee's accomplishments as a senior officer should be included in the nomination.
+Nomination criteria are further elaborated in the narrative instructions below and Companion Document attached.